• Skip to primary navigation

 Meal planning basics

 The first thing we need to do is to bust the myth that mean planning is hard.
 Meal planning does not have to be complicated.
 In fact, especially for busy moms, I would recommend keeping it as simple as possible.
+There are three basic steps:

 1. Plan what you will eat that week.
 This does not mean that you have to pre-assign meals to each day of the week.
 It certainly can, but it doesn't have to.
 You are essentially just deciding in advance what food to have in your house so you are prepared.
 Keeping a master list of meals that your whole family loves to eat is very helpful.
 Make this the bulk of your meal plan.
 Do not try to get fancy.
 This isn't the season, especially if you have picky eaters.
 Stick to winners for the whole family if you want to keep your sanity.
+My cookbook, Simplified Supper, is great for easy dinner inspiration.

 9 Meal Planning tips for busy moms

 Now to get into the nitty gritty of step number one, here are some of my favorite tips for meal planning for busy moms!
+The first three are the backbone of my weeknight meal planning strategy.

 There's nothing like getting to the end of the day and dinner is already done.
 You will feel like the hero of your home every time.
 The slow cooker is a favorite strategy of mine especially in the colder months.
 Soups, stews, and shredded meats are awesome cooked in the slow cooker.
 Browse my recipe collection for ideas.